Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Anuoluwapo/Task 2.md

 ## 6. Suggested UI/UX
 - The unselected bottomnavbar icons colors are too light.
 They're not visible enough
 - The join community button border is color should be the primary color of the app.

+## 7. Conclusion
+- Mboacare application aims to transform healthcare access by providing a user-friendly platform to find and connect with medical facilities globally.
+By looking into all the stated observations above, the aim will be achieve and the rate of mortality in the society will reduce.